LawrenceGrigoryan/ai-friend-chat-bot/README.md

 Since the final dataset is big enough to cause memory problems and my hardware availability is limited, I have conducted a few short fine-tuning experiments that did not lead to visible changes in model behavior.
 I believe though that longer fine-tuning with diverse and properly engineered system prompts can lead to greater results.

-The experiment results can be viewd at [Wandb Project](https://wandb.ai/lawrencegrigoryan/llm-friend-chat-bot?workspace=user-lawrencegrigoryan).
+The experiment results can be viewed at [Wandb Project](https://wandb.ai/lawrencegrigoryan/llm-friend-chat-bot?workspace=user-lawrencegrigoryan).

 # Evaluation